zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 Copy the batchfile into the folder.
 You can enable and disable the batchfile and other programs at startup in **task manager** too.

+Some motherboards support a feature to autostart your system if your PSU got power.
+This would make your system restart mining even if you have a power failure.

 You might also want to have a copy on your Desktop in case you need to restart the batchfile.

 And you're done...happy mining.